What is the difference between translating and interpreting?

 For document translation, there are two types of characters – simplified and traditional: Simplified characters are used in Mainland China and Singapore.
 Traditional characters are used in Hong Kong, Taiwan, and many overseas Chinese communities.
 For a Chinese audience in the United States, we recommend using the traditional characters.

-For interpreting, you will need to know the geographic area your audience is from.
+For spoken interpreting, you will need to know the geographic area your audience is from.
 The two main dialects are the following:

 - Cantonese – for people from Southern China, Hong Kong, and some Chinese communities in the United States